Welcome to DETOXIS at IberLEF 2021

 DEtection of TOXicity in comments In Spanish

-The DETOXIS (DEtection of TOxicity in comments In Spanish) task will take place as part of IberLEF 2021, the 3rd Workshop on Iberian Languages Evaluation Forum at the SEPLN 2021 Conference, which will be held in September 2021 in Spain.
+The DETOXIS (DEtection of TOxicity in comments In Spanish) task will take place as part of IberLEF 2021, the 3rd Workshop on Iberian Languages Evaluation Forum at the SEPLN 2021 Conference and CEDI 2021, which will be held online on 21 September 2021 in Spain.

 The aim of the DETOXIS task is the detection of toxicity in comments posted in Spanish in response to different online news articles related to immigration.
 The DETOXIS task is divided into two related classification subtasks: Toxicity detection task and Toxicity level detection task, which are described in section Task.